Walking for Fitness (cont.)

 - When the weather outside is frightful, many people turn to treadmills.
 Admittedly, treadmills are boring.
 Spice up a complete treadmill workout by using elevation to give the sense of a trail.
 You don't have to follow the preprogrammed courses.
 Create your own interval training with hills.
 Make it a mental game.
 Life isn't automated and your treadmill workout shouldn't be either.
 Ascend and descend by varying your elevations and speeds.

 - Keep an activity log.
 Noting your daily activity is a great motivator, especially when you see those miles start to build up.
 Tally your daily, weekly, and monthly totals.
-You'll hate to write down "0" for any day.

 Must Read Articles Related to Walking for Fitness